h0bbel/powercli-bridge/README.md

 Edit  `setenv.ps1.example` and replace the values with the real values from your environment.
 Rename the file to `setenv.ps1`.
 Run `wrapper.ps1` to set the required environment variables, and start the Pode server.

+## shutdown.ps1

+Only thing available as of now.
+More to come?

 ##### setenv.ps1.example

 ```powershell